-Microsoft is a large, multinational corporation headquartered in the US, which provides a wide range of computing products through several different divisions.
+Microsoft is a large, multinational corporation headquartered in Seattle, Washington, which provides a wide range of computing products through several different divisions.
 Named one of the World’s Best Multinational Workplaces in 2011, some of their most popular products include Microsoft Windows, Microsoft Office and Xbox.
 In recent years, the computing giant has revamped its recruitment and employer branding strategies, and social media is at the forefront.

 Microsoft’s old online recruiting presence had become outdated, and was a navigational nightmare for jobseekers, who suffered from content overload and lack of an organised, central careers hub.
 Microsoft now takes a global approach to recruitment, rather than having different careers sites for different countries and even different business units within the same country.